ABoehlen/pdc2pdf/README.md

 The parameterisation of the PDC is done in common units of measurement, which are then converted internally into the values needed by PDF.

-Currently, only text and lines can be processed, but this is already sufficient for many purposes.
-Fonts cannot be included, so you are bound to the PDF standard fonts according to http://www.p2501.ch/pdf-howto/grundlagen/metadaten/schriften.
+Currently only text and lines can be processed, but this is already sufficient for many purposes.
+Fonts cannot be included, so you are bound to the 14 standard fonts.
+For details please have a look at the PDF Reference \[1\], p.
+319.

 ## System requirements